 5 things to keep in mind when hiring a Videographer

-We absolutely love wedding photographers and most photographers will do an amazing job at capturing tears, laughters, smiles and more.
+We absolutely love wedding photographers and most photographers will do an amazing job at capturing tears, laughter, smiles and more.
 A good photograph can speak a thousand words but what if you could hear those words?
-Videographers can capture raw emotion, a killer groomsmen speech, your grandma’s well wishes, your uncles dance moves, your dads tears as he spins you in circles .
+Videographers can capture raw emotion, a killer groomsmen speech, your grandma’s well wishes, your uncles dance moves, your dad’s tears as he spins you in circles.
 We came up with a short

 - What kind of equipment do you use?
-This is a really great question to ask because it effects the final video.
+This is a really great question to ask because it affects the final video.
 How many different cameras do you have?
 How many different angles are they able to capture?
-Are they planning on showing up with a hand held camcorder or a giant news camera ( no lie, I’ve seen this happen).
-Ask your videographer if they plan on having stationary cameras set up or just hand held.
+Are they planning on showing up with a handheld camcorder or a giant news camera ( no lie, I’ve seen this happen)?
+Ask your videographer if they plan on having stationary cameras set up or just handheld.
 Also, it’s very important to ask about back up equipment.
 We have all seen those hilarious yet devastating videos on Youtube of some poor wedding videographer or photographer who has backed into a pond or water fountain while holding their camera with your video in it.
 Making sure your videographer is prepared with back up equipment is extremely important.

 - Experience: Ask your videographer how many years they have been shooting video for and how many videos/weddings do they work per year.
 Assuming you have booked your photographer, ask them what they think.
 Most wedding professionals are well connected and have worked together at some point.